wavecon/wavestack/docs/content/en/storage/volumes.md

 ❯ openstack delete volume <volume>
 ```

-to delete the volume. you can also add the `--purge` parameter
+To delete the volume.
+You can also add the `--purge` parameter
 to the command to delete all snapshots of the volume.

 #### Extending a volume